GSA Position Statement:

 • Continue and expand ongoing efforts to renegotiate visa reciprocity agreements between the United States and key sending countries to extend the duration of visas each country grants students and scholars of the other and to permit multiple entries on a single visa.
 Improved reciprocity and allowing multiple entries would reduce the number of visa renewals that must be processed.

-• Convene a high-level interagency panel to review the full range of visa-related policies and procedures put into place after 9/11.
-Many policies and procedures designed to enhance national security were put into place after 9/11.
-An evaluation of their cost effectiveness is needed, and ineffective and unnecessary procedures should be revised or eliminated.
-Such a review would resolve these and other outstanding issues.
+• Review the full range of visa-related policies and procedures put into place after 9/11 to enhance national security.
+An evaluation of their effectiveness is needed, and ineffective and unnecessary procedures should be revised or eliminated.
+Such a review could resolve these and other outstanding issues.

 • Streamline the visa process for credentialed short-term visitors in science and technology fields.
-A non-immigrant visa applicant who is a legitimate graduate student, researcher, or professional in any field of science and technology, and Rationale
+A non-immigrant visa applicant who is a legitimate graduate student, researcher, or professional in any field of science and technology, and whose application is supported by a qualified university, scientific body, or corporation should receive a determination on the individual's visa application within 30 days.
+Longer delays are very disruptive to scientific study, research, and collaborations.

-Representatives of organizations of U.S. higher education, science, and engineering, and corporations seeking to hire international talent, are deeply concerned about the significant increase in delays experienced by many international students, scholars, and scientists who have applied for visas to work, study, conduct research, or attend conferences in this country.
+The United States' institutions of higher learning, corporations engaged in scientific research, and scientific organizations are the engines of innovation and advanced training.
+These entities power the country's research enterprise and contribute greatly to economic and national security.
+Moreover, they are important hubs of international collaboration and they play a vital role in facilitating educational and cultural interactions.
+Representatives of these organizations seeking to hire international talent are deeply concerned about the significant increase in delays experienced by many international students, scholars, and scientists who have applied for visas to work, study, conduct research, or attend conferences in this country.

-Lengthy and unnecessary delays frustrate and discourage many of the best and brightest international students, scholars, and scientists from studying and working in the United States or attending academic and scientific conferences here and abroad.
+Lengthy and unnecessary delays frustrate and discourage international students, scholars, and scientists from studying, working, and attending academic and scientific conferences here and abroad.
 This compromises our ability to attract international scientific talent and maintain scientific and economic leadership.
-As delays continue, highly qualified individuals are more likely to decide not to come to the United States, which damages the nation’s ability to foster technological innovation and job creation.
+As delays continue, highly qualified individuals are more likely to decide not to come to the United States, which damages the United States' ability to foster technological innovation and job creation.

 Position Statements adopted by GSA Council may be used freely in their entirety by members in public policy discussions on the scientific issues to which they pertain.